zauziii/my-previous-works/README.md

-# Description of Sample Code
+# Description of Sample Codes

-Here is some words about the sample code.
+Here is some words about the sample codes.

 The code is consisted of three parts:
 1. PoDDyHePo-projection